'Institutional cars should be auctioned at reasonable prices' – Vitus Azeem

 Instances of the irregularities include the acquisition of 19 vehicles by some judges of Ghana’s superior courts without approval from the minister of finance – an act which violates the Public Financial Management Regulations, 2019 (L.I.
 2378).

-In an interview with the host of Atinka FM’S AM Drive, Kaakyire Ofori Ayim, Vitus Azeem stated that even if cars will be auctioned, it should be pegged at reasonable prices.
+In an interview with host of Atinka FM’S AM Drive Kaakyire Ofori Ayim, Vitus Azeem stated that even if cars will be auctioned, it should be pegged at reasonable prices.

 According to him, a person should not be allowed to purchase two cars from the same institution.